zmwaris/hardcode/_posts/2023-04-02-variables-functions-classes.markdown

 In JAVA we define a function as:

-#### Defining a function in JAVA uses different keyword with accessability and return types.
-Let's look into it:

 {% highlight jfunc %}
     public static void myfunc(int a, int b){
         int c = a + b;